Romana Didulo: Police issues

-In November 2021, Didulo was briefly detained by officers of the Royal Canadian Mounted Police's Integrated National Security Enforcement Teams and subjected to a psychiatric evaluation after she incited her followers to "shoot to kill" health care providers who vaccinate minors against COVID-19.
+In November 2021, Didulo was briefly detained by officers of the Royal Canadian Mounted Police's Integrated National Security Enforcement Teams and subjected to a psychiatric evaluation after she called her followers to "shoot to kill" health care providers who vaccinate minors against COVID-19.
 According to Didulo, the RCMP also seized computer equipment.

 On August 13, 2022, a group of approximately 30 of Didulo's followers attempted to enter the headquarters of the Peterborough, Ontario police in an attempt to seize police officers in what they characterized as a citizen's arrest for "COVID crimes" (enforcing COVID-19 restrictions).
 Didulo herself did not participate aside from addressing the demonstration from a vehicle parked nearby.
 Despite her claims, no military forces appeared to help detain the police officers.
 The confrontation with officers resulted in six demonstrators being arrested.
 Didulo later attempted to distance herself from that incident by claiming during one of her livestreams that she had been present in Peterborough as "an observer" and not a participant.
-And investigation into claims made by a 55-year-old Didulo supporter that he was seriously injured during the arrest was closed in December 2022 after the complainant refused to provide evidence to the Special Investigations Unit.
+An investigation into claims made by a 55-year-old Didulo supporter that he was seriously injured during the arrest was closed in December 2022 after the complainant refused to provide evidence to the Special Investigations Unit.

-Peterborough mayor Diane Therrien became embroiled in a minor controversy after stating "fuck off, you fuckwads." on social media, in reaction to the group's actions.
+On the morning of September 3, 2025, Didulo and 15 of her followers were arrested during an RCMP raid on the former Richmound school, as Didulo livestreamed the arrest.
+They were released on September 4, but Didulo and Manz were promptly detained thereafter when they violated their release conditions by communicating with each other.
+The Saskatchewan Health Authority declared the school buildings unfit for human habitation, forcing the group to relocate elsewhere.
+She was released on bail on September 8, 2025, and was back in court in Swift Current on September 17 to answer charges of breaching a court order and attempting to intimidate a justice system participant.
+The case was then scheduled for a preliminary hearing in March 2026.